NeurosnapInc/neurosnap/README.md

 **Description:**

-Reads the chains in PDB file and returns a list of their names/IDs.Only does so for the first model within the pdb file.
+Reads the chains in PDB file and returns a list of their names/IDs.
+Only does so for the first model within the pdb file.

 **Parameters:**